Want to learn about the law?

 Lori added more softly, “Even for a little while.
 It’s all about what the law calls possession.
 That just means if you’re holding it or if it’s in your stuff, it can count as yours.”
 She paused.
 “Grown-ups can even end up in jail for holding something bad that doesn’t belong to them.”

-“I could tell Mrs. McCall Ben tried to give me something, too,” she offered.
+“I could tell Mrs. McCall that Jason tried to give me something, too,” she offered.
 “But I didn’t see what it was.”

-Lori tucked her notebook back into her briefcase, then locked arms with her.
+Lori tucked her notebook back into her briefcase, then locked arms with Kayla.

 “But don’t worry.
 “While you’re out, I’ll stop by after school every day and tell you everything—like whatever Mikey Maybe is up to, or if Principal Todd is wearing another weird eagle tie.
 I’ll even bring cookies.”